Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/overview-of-nodes.md

-# Overview of Nodes
+# About Nodes

-In the flow builder, nodes serve as connector stages that, when positioned appropriately, enable you to execute complete end-to-end use cases.
-Each node functions as a fundamental building block for the agents, contributing to its overall functionality and structure.

-Nodes contribute to constructing a framework that enhances comprehension, while transitions imbue this framework with logic.
-The synergy between nodes and transitions enables the development of agents capable of automating diverse tasks seamlessly, without compromising the user experience.

-You can use the following types of nodes, based on your requirements:
+In GALE's Agent Flow builder, nodes are the building blocks that connect different stages to execute end-to-end use cases.
+Transitions between nodes provide the logic that ties the flow together.

+Types of available nodes:

-* **Gen AI node**: This node contains the desired model for you.
-It serves as the core or one of the cores of your application's internal intelligence.
-For more information, see [Gen AI node](../types-of-nodes/gen-ai-node.md).
+* **Gen AI node**: It contains the desired AI model, which will serve as your agent's core intelligence.
+[Learn more](../types-of-nodes/gen-ai-node.md).
-* **API node**: This node lets you make requests using SOAP or REST API calls.
-You can query or get information from an external system by defining a service request that includes configuring the APIs and passing the parameters.
-This data is necessary for the prompt or agent to operate effectively.
-Additionally, this node features a processing function that enables you to manipulate the data to meet your specific requirements.
-For more information, see [API node](../types-of-nodes/api-node.md).
+* **API node**: It allows you to make requests to external systems using SOAP or REST API calls, query information, and manipulate data to meet your requirements.
+Learn more.
+[Learn more](../types-of-nodes/api-node.md).
-* **Function node**: This node allows you to define a script for processing any context variables or other variables that are used in building the experience flow.
-You can use a JavaScript or Python editor to develop the script.
-For more information, see [Function node](../types-of-nodes/function-node.md).
+* **Function node**: It lets you define a script using JavaScript or Python to process context variables or other variables used in the flow.
+[Learn more](../types-of-nodes/function-node.md).
-* **Condition node**: This node is used to create branches in a workflow, where different actions or paths are taken depending on whether certain conditions are met or not.
-They help control the flow of execution within a process or application.
-For more information, see [Condition node](../types-of-nodes/condition-node.md).
+* **Condition node**: It helps create branches in the workflow based on specific conditions, controlling the execution flow.
+[Learn more](../types-of-nodes/condition-node.md).
-* **End node**: This node allows you to define the message displayed to the user when the experience flow ends.
-This node allows you to map the outputs sent out of the flow or the agent.
-For more information, see [End node](../types-of-nodes/end-node.md) .
+* **End node**: It helps define the message displayed when the flow ends and maps the outputs sent out of the flow or agent.
+[Learn more](../types-of-nodes/end-node.md).